The Fed comments on inflation data.. and this is the decisive factor in raising interest rates or not!

 “I am trying to establish the principle of not issuing prejudices and not making decisions while there are still weeks until the date of the meeting,” Goolsby added, explaining, “We will get a lot of important data between now and the date of the meeting.”

-“The Fed’s actions could take months or even years to have an impact on the financial system,” Goolsby said, adding, “There is no doubt that inflation is still very high, and we are just trying to manage it.”
+“The Fed’s actions might take months or even years to have an impact on the financial system,” Goolsby said, adding, “There is no doubt that inflation is still very high, and we are just trying to manage it.”

 However, Friday’s inflation data challenges their view that price pressures are heading back towards 2%, which in turn puts the June rate hike back on the table and may even indicate that the Fed should raise rates more over time.